 Moreover, our students have the opportunity to take internships in the greater Chicagoland area.
-Your learning experience will be greatly enhanced by nationally recognized faculty who consistently work in Chicago’s professional theatre company and abroad.
+Your learning experience will be greatly enhanced by nationally recognized faculty who consistently work in Chicago’s professional theater community and abroad.

 General Course Information

-Our courses allow you to study the many aspects of theater to really determine your areas of interest.
-If you major in theatre at Concordia-Chicago, you will take required courses in theatre production, acting, directing, technical theatre, oral interpretation of literature among others.
+Our courses allow you to study the many aspects of theatre to really determine your areas of interest.
+If you major in theatre at Concordia-Chicago, you will take required courses in theatre production, acting, directing, technical theatre and theatre history, among others.